adrien-ben/bagl/README.md

 ### Materials

 We use the roughness/metallic workflow.
-The materials are descibed as follows :
+The materials are described as follows :

 - Diffuse color (Color or Texture)
 - Roughness ([0.0..1.0] or Texture)